-The same goes with quartz movement.
-Pretty thin as they are, the movements still get thinner as manufacturers use more advanced ships, motors and high-tech batteries that store more energy in a lesser volume.
+The same goes for modern quartz movements.
+Thin as they are, the movements still get thinner as manufacturers use more advanced chips, motors, and high-tech batteries that store more energy in a lesser volume.
 Denser kinds of plastic that allow them to make stiffer chassis using thinner parts help, too.

-The niche Swiss watchmaker says not a word about the caliber that powers their new Rado True Thinline, however it is known that the movement is less than 1 millimeter in height (that’s less than 0.039 inch!)
+Rado says not a word about the caliber that powers the collection, however, it is known that the movement is less than 1 millimeter in height (that’s less than 1/25 inch*!)

 Designed with the new movement in mind, the Thinline’s ceramic case is also extremely slim.
 In fact, measuring 30 millimeters in diameter and almost 5 millimeters thicker from top to bottom, it is just a tad thicker than the rubber strap that holds it on the wrist!

-Rado says nothing about other specs of the watch but it is clearly seen that, once ready, the new collection will be a smashing hit!
+Rado says nothing about other specs but I have no doubt that once ready, the new collection will be a smashing hit!